marygeorge1/insuranceclaimproject/README.md

 # Car Accident Claims Project
-## Compled with Agile and Scrum methodology
+  Compled with Agile and Scrum methodology,
-## Using Java, Spring Boot, JUnit and MySQL
+  Using Java, Spring Boot, JUnit and MySQL